linhdo169/Chestnut-Ridge-Customer-Segmentation-Marketing-Analytics-with-R/README.md

 ---

-## Outcomes
+## Key Insights & Recommendations
-- Identified clear customer segments with unique needs and priorities.
+- Identified clear customer segments with unique needs and priorities: Assortment Seekers and Service Lovers are identified as the most attractive segments for Chestnut Ridge.
 - Provided **data-driven marketing strategies** tailored to each group.
 - Showcased how **cluster analysis** supports managerial decision-making.
+- Data-driven segmentation allows Chestnut Ridge to move beyond a one-size-fits-all approach, enhancing customer engagement.

+For the full segment evaluation and strategic recommendations, see [Case Study Chestnut.docx).
 ---

 ## What I Learned